Acute Stress Disorder

 Acute stress disorder symptoms typically overlap with those of post-traumatic stress disorder and, in actuality, it is a variant of post-traumatic stress disorder.
 The difference between the two is that post-traumatic stress disorder symptoms must persist for at least one month, while acute stress disorder symptoms typically persist for approximately 2 to 4 days and they tend to begin immediately following the traumatic event.

-If you suffer from PTSD or acute stress disorder as a result of an addiction to drugs or alcohol, call 800-598-5053 to speak with a live treatment specialist about your problem.
+If you suffer from PTSD or acute stress disorder as a result of an addiction to drugs or alcohol, call 800-598-5053 (Who Answers?) to speak with a live treatment specialist about your problem.

 Acute stress disorder also involves feelings of disorientation (not knowing whether you are inside or outside your body and not knowing where you are).
 This disorder is your body and mind’s reaction to a traumatic event that made you feel helpless.
 Your feelings may be real or they may be irrational, depending on the circumstances.